bootgly/bootgly.console/README.md

   </a>
 </p>

-You should use this repository to start building your CLI workables.
+You should use this repository to start develop your CLI Apps.

-This repository serves as a template (starter kit) for creating CLI applications using the Bootgly CLI, which is a part of the [Bootgly PHP Framework][BOOTGLY_PHP_FRAMEWORK].
+This repository serves as a template (starter kit) for you to start developing using the Bootgly Console, which is a part of the [Bootgly PHP Framework][BOOTGLY_PHP_FRAMEWORK].

 ## 🧩 Templating